You are here

 B.A. in English, York University, 2005

-Erin Gray is a post-disciplinary cultural historian and political theorist who studies the relationship between politics, aesthetics, and critical theory.
+Dr. Erin Gray is a post-disciplinary cultural historian and political theorist focusing on the relationship between politics, aesthetics, and critical theory.
 Her research interests include political violence and left counter-histories of genocide; visual and performance studies; aesthetics and experimental poetics; gender studies and feminist epistemology; critical race studies; the black radical tradition and critiques of racial capitalism; historiography and history from below; affect, sentiment, sensation, and biopolitics.

 Prior to her appointment at UC Davis, Erin taught in the department of Media, Culture, and Communication at New York University as a Provost postdoctoral fellow.
 From 2017-2018, Erin was a University of California President’s postdoctoral fellow in African American Studies at UC Irvine.
 She has twice been awarded fellowships from the Social Science and Humanities Research Council of Canada.